Cthuluz/ConvertThat/README.md

 # ConvertThat

-ConvertThat is an IOS app to convert between cooking material volume and weight.
-Some countries use volume measurements in their recipes and others use weight.
+ConvertThat is an IOS app to convert between cooking material volume and mass.
+Some countries use volume measurements (cups) in their recipes and others use mass (kg).
 This app was made to help when following a recipe from a different country.